is a 1972 horror film, produced by American International Pictures

 character.
 It stars William Marshall (who some may recognize as The King of Cartoons from the later Saturday-morning television series Pee-Wee's Playhouse

 ) in the title role.
-The movie was successful enough to spawn a sequel, Scream Blacula Scream
+The movie was successful enough to spawn a sequel a year later, Scream Blacula Scream

 , which starred both Marshall and Pam Grier

-, and later brought about a number of imitators
+, and also inspired a number of imitators

 , including Dr. Black, Mr. Hyde

 itself was directed by William Crain).
 Blacula was also prominently featured in the film Bloodsuckers Anonymous

 The plot: In 1780, African Prince Manuwalde and his lovely wife Tuva visit Transylvanian Count Dracula, to dine and discuss a proposition put forth by Manuwalde: end the slave trade out of Africa.
 Dracula finds this ridiculous, given the "merit" he feels is inherent in slavery.
 He then makes a pass at Tuva.
 This leads into a fight between Manuwalde and Dracula's mooks

 , and both are captured.
 Dracula turns Manuwalde into a vampire, names him "Blacula", and seals him in a coffin, leaving poor Tuva to die helplessly beside the coffin in a chamber in the dungeon below the castle.

 192 years later, a pair of gay American interior decorators purchase several antiques from the now-long-abandoned castle and have them transported to Los Angeles